Linear Functions to the Extended Reals: Proper scoring rules

 \subsection{General belief spaces}

-We finally consider general belief and report spaces $\P \subseteq \Delta_{\Y}$.
-Here proper scoring rules have been characterized by \citet{gneiting2007strictly} (when $\P$ is convex) and \citet{frongillo2014general} (in general), including for infinite-dimensional outcome spaces.
-The statement is that a regular scoring rule $S: \P \times \Y \to \reals \cup \{-\infty\}$ is (strictly) proper if and only if it is a subtangent rule of some (strictly) convex $g$ with $\effdom{g} \supseteq \P$.
+We finally consider general belief and report spaces $\P \subseteq \Delta_{\Y}$, making no restriction except that $\P$ is nonempty.
+Here proper scoring rules have been characterized by \citet{gneiting2007strictly} (when $\P$ is convex) and \citet{frongillo2021general} (in general), including for infinite-dimensional outcome spaces.
+The statement is that a regular scoring rule $S: \P \times \Y \to \reals \cup \{-\infty\}$ is (strictly) proper if and only if it is a subtangent rule of some (strictly) convex $g$ with\footnote{\citet{frongillo2021general} shows that $S$ is proper on a nonconvex $\P$ only if it coincides with some proper $S'$ on $\text{convhull}(\P)$.
+This fact will fall out of our result and proof, as $\effdom{g}$ is always convex.} $\effdom{g} \supseteq \P$.

 Again, this characterization leaves open the question of exactly which convex functions produce proper scoring rules on $\P$.
-Unlike in the case $\P = \Delta_{\Y}$, not all of them do, as Figure \ref{subfig:shrink-notok} illustrates: suppose $\P = \effdom{g} \subseteq \inter{\Delta_{\Y}}$ and it has only vertical supporting affine extended functions at some $p$ on the boundary of $\P$.
-Then the construction $S(p,y) = g(p) + f_p(\delta_y - p)$ will lead to $S(p,y) = +\infty$ for some $y$.
-So $S$ will not be regular, so it cannot be proper.
+Unlike in the case $\P = \Delta_{\Y}$, not all of them do, as Figure \ref{subfig:shrink-notok} illustrates: vertical tangent planes \emph{inside} the simplex lead to non-regular, non-proper scores.

 Therefore, the key question is: \textbf{for which convex $g$ are their subtangent rules possibly, or necessarily, regular?} We next make some definitions to answer this question.